 • Multimodal.
-Students will present an oral after learning skills of analysis, interpretation and judgement as they investigate artists from different times, cultures and places.
+Students will develop their skills of analysis, interpretation and judgement as they investigate artists from different times, cultures and places.

 VISUAL ART - Year 10 Elective

 Special Note: The study of both courses is strongly recommended if students are intending on electing to do Visual Art in Years 11 and 12.